 Ringing is open to adults and children alike, with the youngest learners normally around the age of 10.

-Join the campaign today by filling out our registration form.
+Join the campaign today by filling out the registration form.
 You will be put in touch with a tower local to you for a taster session to begin your journey.
 If you have already started learning or are coming back to ringing, please complete the form so that we can count you as one of the 1,400 Ringing Remembers ringers.
 Please email firstname.lastname@example.org with any questions.

 Sign up to our newsletter on our subscribe page for campaign updates from across the country.